henokhm/udacity-cloud-devops-capstone-project/README.md

   Jenknins server AWS t2.micro EC2 instance.
   Here are the Jenkins plugins I installed and used for this project:
-  **Blue Ocean:** for cleaner Jenkins user experience **Aqua Security's MicroScanner:** to check DOcker container images for vulnerabilities **Pipeline: AWS Steps:** to enable Jenkins pipeline steps to interact with the AWS API
+  **Blue Ocean:** for cleaner Jenkins user experience **Pipeline: AWS Steps:** to enable Jenkins pipeline steps to interact with the AWS API

 - Zero downtime rolling updates